Assessing the Benefits and Drawbacks of Selling Houses Using an Online Estate Agent

-But a word of caution: make absolutely sure what services are included in your preferred package before entering into an agreement.
+But a word of caution: make sure the services included in your preferred package before entering into an agreement.
 There are still some online agents out there that are little more than a noticeboard for house sellers.
-They will simply publish the details of your home and make sure interested buyers have your contact details.
+They will only publish the details of your home and make sure interested buyers have your contact information.

-There really is no right and wrong way to go when selling your home.
-There are clear advantages and disadvantages of selling a house online — you just need to know which of them apply to you.
+There is no right and wrong way to go when selling your home.
+There are other options to sell your home, online is only one of these.
+There are clear advantages and disadvantages of the sale of a house online — you just need to know which of them apply to you.

 If you’re someone who struggles to find any spare time, you’re probably going to need as much help selling your home as you can get.
 Selling with most online agents will leave many of the main selling tasks with you, including property viewings, communication with prospective buyers and various conveyancing issues.

 Signing up to the cheapest deal you can find might save you some money, but it won’t necessarily sell your home quickly and at the best possible price.
 If you go down this road, you will need a thorough working knowledge of the process and your local market.